 3. Use strong passwords

-Set up strong, unique passwords for all your accounts, including ChatGPT, and change them periodically.
-Having a strong password of at least eight characters (including lower and uppercase letters, numbers, and symbols) minimizes the risk of a successful brute-force attack.
+Having a strong password of at least 12 characters (including lower and uppercase letters, numbers, and symbols) minimizes the risk of a successful brute-force attack.
 Not reusing your passwords helps protect your accounts in case one gets compromised.

 4. Use antivirus software

-While using the official chatbot shouldn’t infect your devices with any malware, you may come across threats while browsing online during or after your conversations with ChatGPT, accidentally clicking on a phishing link, or downloading a convincing fake app.
-That’s why having a good antivirus installed on your devices is a must.
+While using the official chatbot shouldn’t infect your devices with any malware, you may come across threats while browsing online during or after your conversations with ChatGPT.

 5. Stay informed about security threats

-The most powerful tool against cybersecurity threats is your knowledge.
 Educate yourself and stay informed about artificial intelligence, its security, related threats, and trends.
-This knowledge will help you navigate the AI world more safely and avoid potential risks.
+The knowledge you gain will help you navigate the AI world more safely and avoid potential risks.

 6. Use anonymous accounts

-For an added layer of security and privacy, consider using a temporary or an anonymous account for your interactions with ChatGPT.
+For an added layer of security and privacy, consider using a temporary or anonymous account for your interactions with ChatGPT.
 You can use services like Alternative ID to create an online alias and provide these details when signing up for a free ChatGPT version.

 7. Use a VPN for extra security

-No matter how careful and discreet you are while using ChatGPT, simply being online poses some risks.
 To safeguard your online connection and improve your privacy, you can use a VPN (Virtual Private Network).
-Services like Surfshark VPN encrypt your online activity, making it virtually impossible to intercept and preventing third parties from tracking it.
+Services like Surfshark VPN hide your IP address and encrypt your online activity, including preventing ISPs, network administrators, or hackers from easily identifying your ChatGPT usage or monitoring other connections.

 Bottom line: ChatGPT safety is in your hands

-ChatGPT is a powerful generative AI chatbot that is generally safe to use, but it’s not completely risk-free.
-However, it’s up to you to minimize the risks related to this tool — educate yourself about the potential threats, use the recommended security practices, and enjoy the benefits of ChatGPT without compromising your safety and privacy.
+However, it’s up to you to minimize the risks related to this tool — educate yourself about potential threats, use the recommended security practices, and enjoy the benefits of ChatGPT without compromising your safety and privacy.

 Does ChatGPT collect personal data?